-Who Should Have a Travel & Expense Card?
+Who Should Have a Travel and Expense Card?

-- travels two or more times per year for University purposes,
+- Travel two or more times per year for University purposes;

-- is responsible for arranging and paying for guest or group travel, and/or
+- Are responsible for arranging and paying for guest or group travel; and/or

-- frequently incurs non-travel business expenses, for example, group meals in the Princeton area.
+- Frequently incur non-travel expenses, such as group meals in the Princeton area.

 Who Should Have a Departmental Purchasing Card?

-Departmental Purchasing Cards may be held by staff members who are directly involved in purchasing on behalf of the University.
-As part of their normal job functions, they may pay for low-dollar departmental goods and services that cannot be purchased through the Marketplace or contract suppliers on a Departmental Purchasing Card.
-These cardholders must be familiar with and adhere to the University’s preferred purchasing methods and policies.
-Individuals who frequently travel on University business, or who incur individual business expenses, both travel and non-travel, should consider using the Travel and Expense Card.
+Departmental Purchasing Cards may be held by staff members who are directly involved in purchasing on behalf of the University as part of their normal job functions.
+They may pay for low-dollar departmental goods and services that cannot be purchased through the Marketplace or contract suppliers.
+Cardholders must be familiar with and adhere to the University’s preferred purchasing methods and policies.

 - Obtain and provide receipts for transactions of $50 and greater.

 - Document a business purpose or description for all transactions.

 - Substantiate and submit your University credit card activity in Concur within 30 days.